-I have been so blessed and at times challenged by our world, but despite the best and worst experiences the inner song of who I am and why I came here has guided me, around the world and back again.
+I have been so blessed and at times challenged by our world, yet despite the best and worst experiences, the inner song of who I am and why I came here has guided me, around the world and back again.

-My writing adventures in Australia in the early 1990s were not nearly as dramatic as my Canadian adventures, but I did meet some amazing people.
-One such person was William Ricketts, the founder of the Ricketts Sanctuary in the Dandenongs.
+My writing adventures in Australia in the early 1990s were not nearly as dramatic as my Canadian adventures, but I did meet some amazing people and several Aboriginal Elders.
+One Elder, although not Aboriginal, honoured the traditional people of this land.
+He was William Ricketts, the founder of the Ricketts Sanctuary in the Dandenongs.
 I interviewed him for a magazine article (around 1990) and he personally escorted me around the Sanctuary explaining the various sculptures.

 Like so many spiritual people, including the many Native American Indian elders I had interviewed years before, he had become a blend of "male/female" energies.
 You see this in all great spiritual wise-ones from every culture.
 When any person steps into their eternal truth, their soul reflects the profound unity with the oneness of God.
 This unity or blending literally transforms the body, and of course, oneness has no gender.
 I saw this manifestation in Margaret Olly, the great Australian painter.
 She too had become more masculine with age, and blended into a genderless self.

 William Ricketts lived humbly amongst his sculptures.
-He was happy in his one-room shack with a little cooker in the corner, an electric kettle and a small wooden wardrobe with a dozen green jumpers and hats.
+He was happy in his one-room shack with a little stove in the corner, an electric kettle and a small wooden wardrobe with a dozen green jumpers and hats.
 He told me that as a young man he was very lost and it was the Aboriginal tribes of central Australia who helped him find his soul.
-He found that in the breathtakingly beautiful Australian desert and now in the sleepy Dandenongs, amongst the tree-ferns and soft green gums he was repaying them with these sculptures and the beautiful garden.
+He discovered his soul in the breathtakingly beautiful Australian desert and now in the sleepy Dandenongs, amongst the tree-ferns and soft green gums he was repaying them with these sculptures and the beautiful garden.

 He was content.
 I could see no ache in his eye or feel any striving or wishfulness in his soul.
-Tea in a chipped mug, overlooking his beloved sculptures was his bliss because he had happy memories to feed his soul.
+Tea in a chipped mug and his window overlooked his beloved sculptures.
+He was clearly in bliss because he had come to terms with soul, and this is the journey we all need to contemplate.
 William Ricketts died a few years later but his sanctuary is still there.
-If you have never visited it, I highly recommend it.>
+If you have never visited it, I highly recommend it.

 A Sanctuary in stone: While many people point fingers in blame, or just submit, others look to possible solutions.
 William Ricketts of the Ricketts Sanctuary in the Dandenong Mountains near Melbourne, admits feeling somewhat depressed and says our present situation has been created because we have pulled away from our roots.